Skip to main content

 Understanding the specific constraints of these laws is essential.
 The ADA generally prohibits employers from making medical inquiries or requiring medical examinations unless they are job-related and consistent with business necessity.
 An exception is made for voluntary employee health programs.

 The ambiguity lies in the definition of “voluntary.”
 If an employee feels they have no reasonable choice but to participate and disclose their health information to avoid a penalty, its voluntary nature is questionable.
 GINA adds another layer of complexity.
-It prohibits employers from using in employment decisions.
+It prohibits employers from using genetic information in employment decisions.

 While a cholesterol level is not genetic information, a health risk assessment that asks about family medical history is.
 A program that penalizes an employee because their family history puts them at higher risk for a certain condition would be a clear violation.